Ready to create more pipeline?

 In a world that moves faster every day, people being busy shouldn’t surprise you.

-If you hear this common objection, respect the prospect’s time but still try to lock down a commitment for a future meeting.
 You can do this by asking what sales material they might find most valuable and when they think they can take a look at it by.
 You can follow up with them after sending the sales material to book a call or ask if they need more information.
 Picking up the phone again and giving them a ring to get their thoughts is another good way to go about this objection.

 How you can respond:

 “Yes - I'm happy to send you something.
 What sales material would be most useful to you and your team?
-I can send over our one pager or happy to record a short demo of our platform and the features I think would really help your team on Loom?"
+I can send over our one pager or happy to record a short demo of our platform and the features I think would really help your team on Loom."

 How you can respond:

-“Ah - well with [insert title] I bet you at least have some way in this decision.
-Who on your team or in the company ultimately makes decisions like these?"
+“Ah - well with [insert title] I bet you at least have some weight in this decision.
+Who on your team or in the company ultimately makes decisions like these?"Â

 If they give you a title like "CFO" or "Usually our VP of Sales has to review everything", you can say "thanks so much - I'll follow up with them.
-If I don't hear back from them I'll give you another ring or shoot you an email to make sure I have the right person!"
+If I don't hear back from them I'll give you another ring or shoot you an email to make sure I have the right person."

 According to one recent study, 82% of consumers buy products from brands they already know about.